Constitutional Law

 Gorsuch, on the other hand, drilled down on a property-rights theory of the Fourth Amendment, questioning whether a person had a property interest in the data they created.
 He stated, “it seems like [the] whole argument boils down to — if we get it from a third party we’re okay, regardless of property interest, regardless of anything else.”
 And he continued, “John Adams said one of the reasons for the war was the use by the government of third parties to obtain information forced them to help as their snitches and snoops.
 Why isn’t this argument exactly what the framers were concerned about?”

-University of Minnesota Partners with Michigan State University to Launch SCOTUS Notes
+University of Minnesota Partners With Michigan State University to Launch SCOTUS Notes

 Brandy Hough, MJLST Staffer